Boys’ Life Fiction: ‘A House Divided’

 seas_450x2-300x450Click here to win a copy of his upcoming book Into the Killing Seas, based on the true events of the 1945 sinking of the USS Indianapolis, tells a harrowing story of World War II.

-4 thoughts on “Boys’ Life Fiction: ‘A House Divided’
+4 responses to “Boys’ Life Fiction: ‘A House Divided’”

 Leave a Reply